garden-io/garden/docs/guides/running-service-in-local-mode.md

 ### Changes in deployment execution

-Once the k8s workloads are configured, _local mode_ executes the deployment step in a specific way:
+Once the kubernetes workloads are configured, _local mode_ executes the deployment step in a specific way:

 1. The local app is started by Garden if `localMode.command` field is specified in the `Deploy` action configuration.
    Otherwise, the local app should be started manually.